piskvorky/gensim/docs/_sources/tut1.txt

 Corpus Formats
 ---------------

-There exist several file formats for storing a Vector Space corpus (~sequence of vectors) to disk.
+There exist several file formats for serializing a Vector Space corpus (~sequence of vectors) to disk.
 `Gensim` implements them via the *streaming corpus interface* mentioned earlier: documents are read from (resp. stored to) disk in a lazy fashion, one document at a time, without the whole corpus being read into main memory at once.